I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "She's a predator.
 What do you think she's going to do?
 We feed her some expensive fish and she eats with us and she still vanishes during the day.
 Can you guess what she does when she vanishes?"
 Shego inquired.
 DNAmy shook her head.

 "I hunt," Cali admitted.
 It was in her blood.
 She could not shake it.
-She was not sure what type of genes she had, but she longed to hunt and she hunted everything—including cats sometimes.
-Most of the time, she did not kill anything because she did not have to worry about eating; her humans always fed her.
-The stalking and the chase gave her such a thrill, though, and she found that she could not resist the urge.
+She was not sure what type of genes she had, but she longed to hunt and she hunted everything — including cats sometimes.
+She did not kill anything because she did not have to worry about eating.
+Her humans always fed her and they fed her delicious things.
+The stalking and the chase gave her such a thrill, though, and she found she could not resist the urge.

 "What exactly did you splice Cali with?"
 Shego asked curiously.
 She knew that whatever work DNAmy put in on Cali was mutated and twisted by Dementor, but she was curious as to what Cali was working with at first.
 Was she just a regular calico kitten and some type of domestic dog?
 Even so, what type of domestic dog?
-Was she actually some sort of wild cat?
+Was she actually some sort of wildcat?
+Was there some type of wild dog in there?
 That kind of information might help them and Cali better understand just what they were working with.

 "It doesn't matter what I did!
 What did Dementor do?
 Why does she look like this?"
 DNAmy demanded, stomping her foot.